you are but a whisper on the lips of God.

 it is breathing, you

-sahara blazing into space, that forest ocean cove that no one
+Sahara blazing into space. that forest sea-breeze cove that

-yet has seen, that park down two blocks when you were a child,
+no one yet has found. that park down two blocks when you were

-a field of unbounded wheat seen after climbing tall, that place
+only this much tall. a field of unbound wheat visible after climbing

-that baby you touched inside its grasp, your mothers breath
+that baby you touched inside its damp eager grasp.

 being a twelve part study on the propagation